yusdacra/linemd/README.md

 ## Features
 - No deps
-- Can render to HTML
+- Can render to HTML (includes CLI utility to render to HTML)

 ## Usage
 ```rust